From the Bible

 1 Peter 1-7 6 In this you greatly rejoice, though now for a little while you may have had to suffer various trials, so that the authenticity of your faith more precious than gold which perishes even though refined by fire may result in praise, glory and honour at the revelation of Jesus Christ.
 Though you have not seen Him, you love Him; and though you do not see Him now, you believe in Him and rejoice with an inexpressible and glorious joy.

-The Wise Men’s gifts tell us so much more when we dig deeper into God’s Word.
+The Wise Men’s gifts tell us so much more about our lives in Christ when we dig deeper into God’s Word.

 May God Bless you this Christmas with His Love and Grace.